Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 – Upon casting a spell, there is a 5% chance of incurring a wild surge.

 WILD SURGE: A wild surge generates a completely random magical effect from the spell being cast.
-Its effects may be either beneficial or detrimental to the Chaos Sorcerer and <PRO_HISHER> allies.
+Its effects may be either beneficial or detrimental to the Chaos Sorcerer and his/her allies.

 Copyright Notice